bengarrett/DOSee/USAGE.md

 #### `<meta name="dosee:width:height">`

-Configures the initial pixel width and height of the emulation loading screen and canvas.
+Width and height configure the initial pixel size of the emulation loading screen and canvas.
 The canvas may readjust itself after the emulator runs depending on the graphics hardware selection, scale options and aspect correction settings.
 The default canvas and screen size is 640px x 480px.

 ✓ `<meta name="dosee:width:height" content="640,400" />`

 ✗ `<meta name="dosee:width:height" content="640px, 400px" />`

-#### Placeholders
+### Placeholder elements

 #### `<meta name="dosee:audio:gus">`

-When set to `true` it tells DOSee to mount a collection of Gravis Ultrasound audio drivers and tools that are accessible from the `G:` drive.
-These drivers are always loaded by DOSee whenever the Gravis Ultrasound audio option is selected so this should always be left to `false`.
+When set to `true`, it tells DOSee to mount a collection of Gravis Ultrasound audio drivers and tools that are accessible from the `G:` drive.
+These drivers are always loaded by DOSee whenever the Gravis Ultrasound audio option is selected so this should always be `false`.

-#### Sample programs
+### Sample programs

 There are three additional sample programs included in this repository that you can try out.
 In the [index.html](index.html) update the following `<meta>` elements.